rogercp/java-dogs-exceptions/README.md

   * the wrong data type is used for a path variable
   * a non-handled endpoint is accessed (a URL not found exception)

- Add server side rendering using Thymeleaf to
+ Add a front end client using Thymeleaf to
   * display all dogs ordered by breed
   * display all dogs suitable for apartments ordered by breed